 Our Vineyard

-Perched high on the western crest of the Eola-Amity Hills near Salem, Oregon, Bryn Mawr – Welsh for “High Hill” – pushes the upper limits of Willamette Valley viticulture.
-Carefully tended vines express the marriage of powerful maritime winds and fractured volcanic soils, yielding grapes with bountiful natural acidity and profound complexity.
+Perched high on the western crest of the Eola-Amity Hills near Salem, Oregon, Bryn Mawr – Welsh for “Big Hill” – pushes the upper limits of Willamette Valley viticulture.
+Carefully tended vines express the marriage of powerful maritime winds and fractured volcanic soils, yielding grapes with bountiful natural acidity and profound character.
 This fruit inspires us to craft transparent wines that tell the story of time and place.

 Wind